-How to setup SSL for Apache2 in a Docker container
+How to setup SSL in an Apache2 Docker container running as a non-root user

 TLDR

-You can't, unless you run the container as root, which you should not do.
+You can't do it directly in standard Docker, unless you run the container as root, or weaken the file ownership permissions, which you should not do.
 That's why you're having so much trouble finding a working example with a non-root user (even the official docs example doesn't set a user...which means the container is running as root).

 Why?

 SSL certificates are owned by root.
 For security reasons, Docker containers should be run as a non-root (unprivileged) user.
-This means that your Apache container cannot access SSL certificates.
-At least, not unless you run the container as root, or change ownership of the files to grant your webserver access, both of which are bad ideas.
+This means that your Apache container cannot access the SSL certificates, unless you apply the aforementioned Bad Ideas.

 The solution